cggonzal/home-streaming/README.md

 Make sure to replace `<input.avi>` with the name of the input file and `<output.mp4>` with the name of the output file.

+## DASH

-# The below instructions are for doing DASH.
+The below instructions are for doing DASH.
 Browsers will automatically request files in chunks, so DASH is not needed unless you want to dynamically adapt streaming.
-Which is unecessary for any home project...

 ### Create different bitrates of a single video file
 Input <in.video> below can be .mp4 or .webm.
 Change name of input and output files as needed.